wf8/IB290/README.md

 * Outline of the course
 * Outline of “phylogenetics”, i.e., introduction to trees—what is a phylogeny?—and tree thinking—what does this tree say?
 * Discussion of topics to select for future class sessions
+* FOR NEXT WEEK: Read chapters 1, 2, and 3 of Tree Thinking

 ### September 6: Introduction to probability theory